dpaniukov/dpaniukov.github.io/_posts/2016-06-07-brain-extraction-with-ants.md

 This will do the brain extraction.
 Allow it some time.
 On my home machine it took ~ 1.5 hours.
 In the end you will have the extracted brain and the brain mask.
 Make sure to inspect them to see if anything weird is going on!

+If you have issues with the extraction such as some parts of eyes or neck left, try using `-f <brainRegistrationMask>` option.
+In case of OASIS template it is `-f T_template0_BrainCerebellumRegistrationMask.nii.gz`.
+The mask resolved my issues with brain extraction and reduced computation time by half.

-Please email me your comments and questions until I put up the comment system!
+Please email me your comments and questions!